 Are you allowed to have chickens where you live or is it against the law?

 Actually, here in the city you are allowed up to 5 chickens.
-We usually have 5 or less, but occasionally have a few “extra” babies because if you have free range chickens, inevitably predators will take a couple a year.
 I recommend reading up on your local laws on chicken raising, as unfortunately not all cities are chicken-friendly.
 Also, many neighborhoods have laws against it, so check with the neighborhood association too!
 I am all for chicken raising in any area, but realize in most areas you need to keep them confined to just your yard or a coop.
 In Savannah the laws are different if you own a lot of property, so we actually can legally have up to 30 on our property and have roosters.
 Roosters are not allowed in the city unless you have a few acres, however.

 Don’t chickens smell terrible?